 - pain medications, specifically opioids such as morphine and hydrocodone

 - sleep or anxiety medications such as benzodiazepines

 - other medications that cause sedation or drowsiness

-Babies can also be born dependent on barbiturates and suffer from withdrawal symptoms after birth.
+Babies can also be born dependent on barbiturates and experience withdrawal symptoms after birth.

-If you have been taking a barbiturate, be sure to talk with your doctor before stopping the medication.
+If you’ve been taking a barbiturate, talk with a doctor before stopping the medication.